Oluyosola/todo-app/README.md

 sail artisan [command]
 ```

-For more info on Laravel Sail, you can check  out the official documentation on the [Laravel Docs website](https://laravel.com/docs)
+For more info on Laravel, you can check  out the official documentation on the [Laravel Docs website](https://laravel.com/docs)